With more airplanes produced here than anywhere else in the world,

 Kansas Aviation History

 is very much at the heart of U.S. Aviation History -- and World Aviation History.
-The innovations born here in Kansas -- and many of the aviators born, bred and built here -- have shaped aviation EVERYWHERE.
+The innovations born here in Kansas -- and many of the aviators born and bred here, and aircraft built here -- have shaped aviation EVERYWHERE.

 Sept.
 2, 2011 -- is the 100th Anniversary of Kansas Aviation.

 On this date in 1911, the first generally recognized Kansas-built airplane flew,

 in Topeka, Kansas

 -- piloted by Albin Kasper Longren, a self-educated Topeka machinist,

 who -- with his brother and a buddy -- had built the plane from scratch, imitating the popular Curtiss Pusher design.
 Unlike most self-taught early aviators, flying their own contraptions, Longren flew perfectly, without an accident.